|BI 101||General Biology I|

 |PY 203||Abnormal Psychology|

-- Strongly recommend Introduction to Ethics, Life Cycle, Social Science Research Methods, as many programs not affiliated with Juniata require these courses.
-Also recommend applied art (ex. pottery, jewelry-making), Communication courses, Ethics of Health Care, Minorities, Aging and Society, Social Problems and Social Welfare, Mental and Physical Handicaps, economics, and foreign language (especially Spanish).
+- Strongly recommend Introduction to Ethics, Social Science Research Methods, as many programs not affiliated with Juniata require these courses.
+Also recommend applied art (ex. pottery, jewelry-making), Communication courses, Ethics of Health Care, Minorities, Aging and Society, Social Problems and Social Welfare, Mental and Physical Handicaps, and economics.

 - In addition to your course work it is mandatory to gain experience in occupational therapy either during the school year or over the summer.